pgsty/extension/stub/pg_mooncake.md

 ## Usage

+> THIS EXTENSION IS CONFLICT WITH pg_duckdb & duckdb_fdw, if it is under maintained, we may remove this extension in the future

 Beware that this package is conflict with the official `pg_duckdb` extension due to use the same `libduckdb.so` under same path.

 And this function will block the `duckdb_fdw` functioning.